 With the graduate certificate in instructional technology integration at University of Maryland University College, you'll gain advanced skills in curriculum and instruction, technology integration, and leadership in pre-K through grade 12 education.
-You'll have an opportunity to develop expertise in current and emerging instructional technologies, gain a deep understanding of the role of technology in the contemporary school, and lead change efforts at the classroom, school, and district levels to improve student achievement.
+You'll have an opportunity to develop expertise in current and emerging instructional technologies, gain a deep understanding of the role of technology in the contemporary school, and lead change efforts to improve student achievement.

 About the Instructional Technology Integration Graduate Certificate

 The instructional technology integration courses, developed in conjunction with leaders in distance education, will prepare you to effectively lead technology-rich learning environments including mobile learning, blended learning, selecting tools, media integration, and standards-based course design.

 Through your coursework, you will learn how to